nus-labs/labs/README.md

   }
 ```

 To integrate DMR or TMR, 3 fields are needed.
 The "target" field indicates the target location that will be protected.
 The <component\_name> can be a component name or "None".
 If "None" is found, the entire <module\_name> will be protected.
+The "feedback\_target" field is used to indicate the ports that need a feedback mechanism.
+The "feedback" field indicates the feedback mechanism to be used.
+Currently, there are 3 feedback mechanisms, 0 no feedback mechanism, 1 static feedback mechanism and 2 random feedback mechanism.

+TODO Explain FaultTolerantTemporalAnnotation